artkavanagh/github.io/index.md

 ### My fiction on Medium

-I&apos;ve made [a list of stories by me on Medium](https://www.artkavanagh.ie/fiction-list).
-It includes several short stories, a novella and a novel all of which are free to read.
+I&apos;ve made [a list of my own stories on Medium](https://www.artkavanagh.ie/fiction-list).
+It includes several short stories, a novella and a novel, all of which are free to read.
 As a bonus, here is the shortest story I&apos;ve written so far, &ldquo;[Closure](https://www.artkavanagh.ie/Closure)&rdquo;.
 It comes in at about 750 words.
 It was originally posted on Medium but I deleted it last year and now I&apos;ve reposted it here.

 ### Recent posts